acalasanzs/AlgoFrame/README.md

 finally(callback: () => void)
 The finally method sets a callback function to be executed when the animation is completed or stopped.
 The callback function should not take any arguments.

+- controls: An object based on the `controls` type of the options object in the constructor method.
+It provides additional control options for the animation, such as frames per second (FPS) and loop settings.

+        type controls = {
+            FPS?: number;
+            loop?: boolean;
+        };
+- timing: An object based on the `timeReferences` type of the options object in the constructor method.
+It includes the following properties:

+        type timeReferences = {
+            duration?: number;
+            delay?: number;
+        };
 - break()
 The break method stops the animation from progressing further.
 This can be useful if you want to pause or interrupt the animation.